 We then build on this initial insight by conducting first-hand research with existing or prospective users.
 This can take the form of interviews, observations, surveys or a combination of methods.
-We conduct an analysis on the findings before delivering a report which includes key insights from each persona type.
+We conduct an analysis of the findings before delivering a report which includes key insights from each persona type.
 As a result, we create visualised personas that are based on real user insights, which can guide strategic decision making.

 You can decide your level of involvement during the project.
-We advise that key members of your team are invited to input and review – their first-hand experience of your users can be invaluable.
+We advise that key members of your team are invited to input and review – their first-hand experience with your users can be invaluable.

 We can also work to embed personas into your organisation, through presentations, marketing materials or even role play.

 Why are personas important?

 Personas play an important role in guiding user-centred design.
 When done well, they can act as an additional team member, supporting team discussion and decision making.
 They help us answer questions quickly and avoid adding ‘just in case’ functionality.

 In this instance, personas will be based on input from customer-facing teams and user research to ensure they are grounded in real insight.
 Personas which are not based on first-hand research with users or customers are instead proto-personas.

 We spend time defining your audiences and understanding those that are key to your business objectives.
 We then use this information to conduct research and validate this with user groups.

 We typically recommend creating three personas.
 This enables effective decision making and avoids diluting usage with too many conflicting needs and pain points.